projectsbyif/design-patterns-catalogue/content/patterns/adapt-to-content-and-context.md

 ---

 Analyse people’s text, speech or behaviour to tailor experiences in ways that better meet their needs and keep them safe.
-Keep analysis neutral and users in control to ensure outcomes are fair.
+Always tell them when a service is analysing what they do, keep analysis neutral and users in control to ensure outcomes are fair.
 Treat outputs as tentative signals that can be corrected by the user.

 For example, a user’s message might indicate specific needs or sensitive circumstances that mean a case should be automatically escalated to a human.
 These can be respected and validated through follow up questions and clear next steps.